irecheck/irecheck.github.io/icmi2023/index.md

 # list_title: News
 ---

-Welcome to our workshop at October, the 13th at [ICMI 2023](https://icmi.acm.org/2023/)
+Welcome to our workshop at October the 13th at [ICMI 2023](https://icmi.acm.org/2023/)

 # Multimodal, interactive interfaces for education